grz0zrg/fbg/README.md

  * Optional : Full parallelism, execute graphics code on multiple CPU cores **with a single function**
  * Displaying and loading PNG images (provided by [LodePNG](https://lodev.org/lodepng/))
  * Bitmap fonts for drawing texts
- * Bare-metal graphics primitive (pixels, rectangles)
+ * Bare-metal graphics primitive (pixels, rectangles, lines, polygon)
- * Double buffering
+ * Double buffering (with optional page flipping mechanism)
  * 24 bpp only (may change in the future!)
  * Easy to do fading and screen-clearing related effects (motion blur etc.)
  * Framerate tracking & display for all cores
  * Lightweight enough to be hackable; adapt to all kinds of needs (and still support parallelism easily)

-The library is relatively generic,  it only manipulate buffers and render them to the framebuffer device so it should be easy to extract some parts to adapt it to other means.
+The library is relatively generic,  most functions (including parallel ones) only manipulate buffers, it should be easy to extract some parts and adapt it to other means, you may want to check `fbg_setup` `fbg_draw` `fbg_flip`and `fbg_close` for that.

 Table of Contents
 =================